 If your home local Authority is Leeds City Council, applications can be made online at www.leeds.gov.uk/admissions.
-If you are unable to make an online application, please contact Leeds City Council admission team on 0113 2224414 for further assistance.
+If you are unable to make an online application, please contact Leeds City Council admission team on 0113 2224414 for further assistance, Monday to Friday, 9am and 5pm, except Wednesdays when lines open at 10am.

-The closing date for applications for starting Reception in September 2023 is 15th January 2022.
+The closing date for applications for starting Reception in September 2024 is 15th January 2024.

-All offers for places in Reception will be made by Local Authority on 17 April 2023 (being the first working day after 16 April).
+All offers for places in Reception will be made by Local Authority on 16 April 2024.